recvfrom/contributor/README.md

 # contributor
-PoC for a program to help people contribute detection content to Snort and ClamAV
+PoC for a program to help people contribute detection content (and maybe small bug fixes / code improvements) to Snort and ClamAV

 For more information, visit the [About](https://recvfrom.github.io/contributor/about/) page